ElyesD1/RiftPedia/README.md

 	•	Riot Games: For providing the League of Legends API.
 	•	SwiftUI Documentation: For the official guide and examples on how to use SwiftUI.
 	•	AsyncImage: For simplifying the asynchronous image loading process.
+	•	MapKit: For adding the interactive map feature to explore the regions in Runeterra.